Entanglement entropy in de Sitter: no pure states for conformal matter: Introduction

 \skipline

-We study the properties of entanglement entropy of Hawking radiation in four-dimensional de Sitter geometry, partially reduced to two dimensions.
-By considering Hawking quanta of free massless Dirac fermions collected in entangling regions of finite and semi-infinite extents, we reveal curious features of entanglement entropy in de Sitter spacetime.
+We study the properties of entanglement entropy of Hawking radiation in one of such setups, namely, four-dimensional de Sitter geometry, partially reduced to two dimensions.
+Similar geometry has been previously considered, for example, in~\cite{Sybesma:2020fxg,Svesko:2022txo, Aalsma:2021bit}.
+By considering Hawking quanta of free massless Dirac fermions collected in entangling regions of finite and semi-infinite extents, we reveal seemingly curious features of entanglement entropy in this geometry.